dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 Cross Validation
 ^^^^^^^^^^^^^^^^

-Cross validation functionality in Apache Ignite is represented by the class CrossValidation.
+Cross validation functionality in GridGain is represented by the class CrossValidation.
 This is a calculator parameterized by the type of model, type of label and key-value types of data.
 After instantiation (constructor doesn’t accept any additional parameters) we can use a score method to perform cross validation.

 Let’s imagine that we have a trainer, a training set and we want to make cross validation using accuracy as a metric and using 4 folds.